sfc-gh-akelkar/ai_agent_device_maintenance/DEMO_SCRIPT.md

 - **Parts costs**: Average parts per dispatch
 - **Remote costs**: NOC hourly rate × avg resolution time

+#### 🏗️ PatientPoint Implementation Conversation Starters

+> **ASK THE CUSTOMER:**
+> - "What's your actual cost per field dispatch?
+(We're using $185 as industry average)"
+> - "What does a remote fix cost in labor time?"
+> - "How many issues per device per year do you see today?"

+> **DATA HYGIENE CHECK:**
+> - "Do you track resolution type (remote vs dispatch) in ServiceNow?"
+> - "Are costs captured at the ticket level or estimated?"

 **SAY THIS (if asked about the numbers):**
 > *"These cost assumptions are configurable.
 In a POC, we'd plug in your actual dispatch costs from ServiceNow and your remote support costs from your helpdesk system.
 The ROI calculation updates automatically."*